joannakl/cs102/_includes/daily/week5.markdown

 ### Assignments

 - Register to vote or check your registration status.

 - Continue working on project 2.

+- Update your Zoom desktop application to the latest version.

 </div>
 </div>